ardayrkmm/ardayrkmm/README.md

 #### I'm Front End Developer
 I'm a FrontEnd Developer passionate about making contributions to open source more approachable, creating technology masterpieces for people to see and like.
 Some of the technologies I like include ReactJS, Laravel, Php, and Mysql.

-Skills: VUE JS / REACT / JS / HTML / CSS / SCSS
+Skills: NEXT JS/ REACT / JS / HTML / CSS / SCSS